Play the Songs

 Dancers – 20

-BRIGADOON played for 581 performances on Broadway at the Ziegfeld Theatre and for 685 performances in London at His Majesty’s Theatre.
+BRIGADOON opened on Broadway at the Ziegfeld Theatre, New York, March 13, 1947 and played for 581 performances.
+The show ran for 685 performances in London at His Majesty’s Theatre.
 It has been revived on Broadway several times, most recently in 1980 at the Majestic Theatre, where it played for 133 performances.

 The Tony Award for Choreography